 As Handshake seeks to expand access to relevant opportunities for your students, balancing student trust, school guidance, and employer access is paramount.
-At Handshake Access 2021 we hosted a presentation called Reimagining the Employer Trust Score.
+At Handshake Access 2021, and again in July and September, we hosted a presentation called Reimagining the Employer Trust Score.
 In it, we discussed our plans to enhance the process for approving employers and jobs for your students by updating our Trust Score and flagging system.

 You can watch the full presentation here, or read on for a summary.

 Just about every school in the Handshake network will tell you that reviewing employers and jobs takes a lot of time.
 Schools new to Handshake typically see a 2-3x increase in reputable job postings versus their old system.
 As a result, they spend an average of 240 hours per year vetting incoming employers and jobs for legitimacy and fit for their students.

 At the same time, new employers on Handshake often struggle to get a foothold.
 The existing Trust Score amalgamates various factors to help schools vet employers; however, those factors become opaque when reduced to a 0-100 score.
 55% of employer requests are ultimately declined.
 This disproportionately disadvantages smaller employers, who don’t always have the time or resources to understand the Trust Score.

 The result?
 On average, students see about 3% of available job postings on Handshake.

 We’ve spent the last year discussing these challenges with schools and employers.
 We worked closely with our Trust & Safety Advisory Board, representing over 20 different institutions, to ensure that the solution would benefit our school partners.
 As a result, we identified opportunities to make employer and job approvals more nuanced, transparent, and safe.